 Another factor which affects our evaluation of Rastvorov and Deryabin as judges of Nosenko is their conclusion that Nosenko's history is such that he could never have been employed by the KGB.
 Times have changed since they were there, since his employment is confirmed by Golitsyn, independently by one of our best agents, and a number of agents whom he handled.
-Another curious remark, apparently made by both Golitsyn and Deryabin, is that Nosenko had provided us.
-This curious on several counts, because we do not show defectors reports to them, so they would have trouble knowing just they had told us.
-It is also curious, if accepted at face very, because it would be additional evidence that Nosenko was providing accurate information, to the extent that Golitsyn's and Lerison's reports agreed with one another.
-In fact, however, as Lerison points out correctly, in part, Nosenko's memory is not as complete as Deryabin's, so he does not report as accurately on the KGB up to 1954, when all three of these defectors were serving in the KGB concurrently for a few months.
-Comparison of somewholes in some respects, but that Nosenko's is superior in every respect except French agents and First Directorate organization.
+Another curious remark, apparently made by both Golitsyn and Deryabin, is that Nosenko seemed to be giving Information from the CIA reports they had provided us.
+This := curious on several counts, because we do not show defectors reports to them, so they would have trouble knowing just where they had told us.
+It is also curious, if accepted at face VE because it would be additional evidence that Nosenko was providing accurate information, to the extent that Golitsyn's and Derredin's reports agreed with one another.
+In fact, however, as Derrabin points out correctly, in part, Nosenko's memory 18 EGE #5 complete as Deryabin's, so he does not report as accuratel; on the KGB up to 1954, when all three of these defectors were serving in the KGB concurrently for a few Comparison of Mosenko's and Golitsyn's reporting shows months. that their reporting coverlaps in some respects, but that Nosenko's is superior in every respect except French agents and First Directorate organ1%at16%.